-The investment manager is Downing LLP (Downing or the manager), which has AUM of £1.4bn.
+The investment manager is Downing LLP (Downing or the manager), which has assets under management of £1.4bn.
 It has a team of 30 investment and asset management specialists (up from 27 at the time of DORE’s IPO) focused exclusively on energy and infrastructure transactions.
-Downing has hired a number of senior energy infrastructure specialists based in Sweden and is opening an office there; it has suggested that it would keep Elektra’s Edsbryn office if it succeeds in acquiring that asset (see page 8).
-The manager has considerable expertise, having managed 119 renewable energy investments and delivered a 9% average unlevered weighted average gross IRR on 55 exits.
+Downing has hired a number of senior energy infrastructure specialists based in Sweden and is opening an office there; it has suggested that it would keep Elektra’s Edsbryn office if it succeeds in acquiring that asset (see page 10).
+The manager has considerable expertise, having managed 119 renewable energy investments and delivered a 9% average unlevered (without the benefit of using debt to enhance returns) weighted average gross IRR on 55 exits.

 The investment proposition – a summary

 Our IPO note, which was published on 20 November 2020, set out the thinking behind DORE’s investment approach and explained the investment process in some detail.
 Readers may wish to refer to that note, but some points are worth reiterating here.